jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

-    If first you'd like a taste of our automated security testing, check out the 21-day free trial and upgrade to include Red Teaming at any time." title="Get started with Fluid Attacks' Red Teaming right now" />
+    If first you'd like a taste of our automated security testing, check out the 21-day free trial and upgrade to include Red Teaming at any time." title="Get started with Fluid Attacks' Red Teaming solution right now" />
 </div>